JiteshMakan/Crime---P3/README.md

 ### Data Source:

 The project will utilize publicly available crime data from the U.S. Government’s open data portal, specifically the dataset Crime Data from 2020 to Present.
-This dataset includes detailed records on various types of crime, their locations, and timestamps.
+This dataset includes detailed records on various types of crime, their status (solved vs unsolved), and timestamps.

 ### Dataset URL: